MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-how-to-enter-dimension-values-on-entries.md

 ### To enter dimension values on entries

 1. Open the relevant sales document, or create a new one and fill in the fields in both the header and on the entry line.
-ADD INCLUDE<!--[!INCLUDE[bp_fieldhelp]()]-->

     > [!NOTE]
     >  You can enter dimension values in sales and purchase documents and in all journals.
 The following procedure is for entering dimension values on a sales document.